Coko-Foundation/Kotahi/README.md

 }
 ```

-This will give your database a secret, as well as enable manuscript docx to HTML conversion via the INK service. (ask in our [chat channel](https://mattermost.coko.foundation/coko/channels/xpub) if you don't know how to setup an INK account)
+This will give your database a secret, as well as enable manuscript docx to HTML conversion via the INK service. (ask in our [chat channel](https://mattermost.coko.foundation/coko/channels/xpub) if you don't know how to set up an INK account)

 Run the docker container for the database.